Sai7xp/go-projects/04XBank/README.md

    - WorkFlows can be created using GitHub Actions.
      - WorkFlow is an automated procedure which is made up of 1+ Jobs
      - can be triggered by Events, Scheduled or Manually
+   - Created a GitHub Action for running tests automatically everytime new changes are pushed.(checkout `.github/workflows/xbank.yml` for more details)

 ### Section 2 Highlights